 About

 Hi!
-I am a second year Ph.D. student in Trishul group at the University of Texas at Austin, working with Prof. Swarat Chaudhuri.
-I work in the area of programming languages and quantum computing.
-I am currently working on the problem of efficiently simulating quantum circuits.
+I am a fourth year Ph.D. student in Trishul group at the University of Texas at Austin, working with Prof. Swarat Chaudhuri.
+I work in the area of programming languages, formal methods with applications to quantum computing.
+I am currently working on using automata-theoretic approaches for efficient representations of Boolean functions.

 I graduated from Indian Institute of Technology Madras in 2019 with a Dual Degree (Bachelor’s and Master’s) in Computer Science.
 I was advised by Prof. V Krishna Nandivada.
 My final year thesis work was on Graph Coloring using GPUs.